apes-soft/tinker/README.md

 2. Revisit the execution path of `dynamic` for the JAC benchmark.
 3. Split the loops currently parallelised using OpenMP with MPI.
 4. Check that the correct output is still being produced from multiple-process runs compared to that from a single process.
 5. Obtain a speed-up scalability curve.
 Consider cases with/without OpenMP (compiled with/without).
-Need to establish whether the efficacy of a hybrid approach.
+Need to establish the efficacy of a hybrid approach.
 6. Evaluate whether this is a good strategy.

 If this works well we could move to a stage 2 that might take the execution path produced by Richard's code.